seb1080/SEB1080/JS_ecosystem/frameworks/react/react.md

 ## Rendering Elements

 The JSX expression represent 'React elements'.
 Don't confuse elements with components.
-Elements are the block that build the compoments.
+Elements are the block that build the components.

 React elements are immutable, once create you can't change its children or attributes.